seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 If he should stay at home to-day for fear.
 No, Caesar shall not: danger knows full well
 That Caesar is more dangerous than he:
-We are two lions litter’d in one day,
+We are two lions litter'd in one day,
 And I the elder and more terrible:
 And Caesar shall go forth.